alzalabany/react-trio/README.md

 all props on Provider are optional except for "reducer"..

-now you can use `react-trio` `withCore` HOC to connect any component inisde your App.
+now you can use `react-trio` `connect` HOC to connect any component inisde your App.

-> Provider is just a normal React Context.Provider, and withCore is also a regular Context.Consumer
+> Provider is just a normal React Context.Provider, and connect is also a regular Context.Consumer

-> you can avoid withCore if you don't like HOC and use `import {Consumer} from react-trio` and use as you would normally do with Context.Consumer
+> you can avoid connect if you don't like HOC and use `import {Consumer} from react-trio` and use as you would normally do with Context.Consumer

 ## Components

 ### Action creator